Colour Photo: Post-production

-By the end of the March 2020, shooting of the film is almost done.
-While the post production was completed by mid-April.
+By the end of March 2020, shooting of the film was almost done.
+Post-production was completed by mid-April.

 Themes and influences

-The film's central theme revolves around the colourism.
-It is based on the real-life incidents that happened the life of the film's story writer Sai Rajesh.
+The film's central theme revolves around colourism.
+It is based on real-life incidents of the film's story writer Sai Rajesh.
 A reviewer of TeluguCinema stated that the film is all about 'Colour'.
 He further added that Colour Photo deals with colourism, and boasts good dialogue writing.
 Despite tad slow-paced and dull initial portions, the latter half of the film has touching moments.

 Another reviewer of GreatAndhra noted that "The genre of love stories has dealt with issues including casteism, and honor killings.
 What other new topics would a writer come up with for a conflict point for a love story?
 Here, Sai Rajesh has touched upon this issue of colourism.
 While this issue has not been dealt with much in our films, the proceedings have little novelty."

-Sanat Kumar Malik of FastNewsFeeds wrote that "’It’s 1999 and people still discriminate based on skin colour and caste,’ rues Jayakrishna in Colour Photo.
+Sanat Kumar Malik of FastNewsFeeds wrote, "’It’s 1999 and people still discriminate based on skin colour and caste,’ rues Jayakrishna in Colour Photo.
 Oh well, in 2020, we still need the hashtag ‘Black Lives Matter’ and skin lightening creams continue to have many takers."